ETF inflows pick up in May as demand broadens

-ETF inflows slow amid market uncertainty
+ETF inflows rise amid positive market backdrop

 European ETF cumulative flows – cumulative 12 months by asset class ($ billion)

-Source: ETFbook, as at 31 March 2026.
+Source: ETFbook, as at 31 May 2026.

 Equity flows by category: Month to date ($ million)

-Source: ETFbook, as at 31 March 2026.
+Source: ETFbook, as at 31 May 2026.
 The ‘segment’ category includes equity exposures which target specific market capitalisation segments, such as small-cap, mid-cap and large-cap.
 The ‘market access’ category includes difficult-to-access markets such as emerging markets.
 The ‘basket’ category includes strategies that combine several stocks as the underlying exposure.

 Equity flows by geographic exposure: Month to date ($ million)

-Source: ETFbook, as at 31 March 2026.
+Source: ETFbook, as at 31 May 2026.

 Fixed income flows by category: Month to date ($ million)

-Source: ETFbook, as at 31 March 2026.
+Source: ETFbook, as at 31 May 2026.

-Investors favour global bond ETFs
+Investors continue to favour euro area bond ETFs

 Fixed income flows by geographic exposure: Month to date ($ million)